-As previously described, on December 30, 2011, we obtained two lines of credit from Daniel M. Wallach (our CEO who is also on our board of managers) and affiliates of Mr. Wallach to finance our operations.
-These lines of credit are collateralized by a lien against all of our assets and are senior in right of payment to the Notes.
-As of December 31, 2019, Mr. Wallach is also the beneficial owner of 80.7% of our outstanding common membership interests.
+As previously described, on December 30, 2011, we obtained two demand loans from Daniel M. Wallach (our CEO who is also on our board of managers) and affiliates of Mr. Wallach to finance our operations.
+These demand loans are collateralized by a lien against all of our assets and are senior in right of payment to the Notes.
+As of December 31, 2022, Mr. Wallach is also the beneficial owner of 80.7% of our outstanding common membership interests.

-The first line of credit has a maximum principal borrowing amount of \$1,250,000 and is payable to Daniel M. Wallach (our CEO and chairman of the board of managers) and Joyce S. Wallach (Mr. Wallach's wife), as tenants by the entirety (the "Wallach LOC").
-The second line of credit has a maximum principal borrowing amount of \$250,000 and is payable to the 2007 Daniel M. Wallach Legacy Trust (the "Trust LOC," and together with the Wallach LOC, the "Wallach Affiliate LOCs").
-As of December 31, 2019, we had borrowed \$44,000 on the Wallach LOC, with availability on that line of credit of \$1,206,000, and we had borrowed \$0 on the Wallach Trust LOC, with remaining availability on that line of credit of \$250,000.
+The first loan has a maximum principal borrowing amount of \$1,250,000 and is payable to Daniel M. Wallach (our CEO and chairman of the board of managers) and Joyce S. Wallach (Mr. Wallach's wife), as tenants by the entirety (the "Wallach LOC").
+The second loan has a maximum principal borrowing amount of \$250,000 and is payable to the 2007 Daniel M. Wallach Legacy Trust (the "Wallach Trust LOC," and together with the Wallach LOC, the "Wallach Affiliate LOCs").
+As of December 31, 2022, there were no amounts borrowed against the Wallach LOC, with availability on that line of credit of \$1,250,000, and there were no amounts borrowed against the Wallach Trust LOC, with remaining availability on that line of credit of \$250,000.
 Each of the Wallach Affiliate LOCs is evidenced by a promissory note, is payable upon demand of the lender and generally bears an interest rate equal to the prime rate plus three percent.
 Pursuant to each promissory note, the lender has the option of funding any amount up to the face amount of the note, in the lender's sole and absolute discretion.
-As of December 31, 2019 and 2018, the interest rate was 7.75% and 8.5%, respectively, for both the Wallach LOC and the Wallach Trust LOC.
+As of December 31, 2022 and 2021, the interest rate was 10.50% and 6.25%, respectively, for both the Wallach LOC and the Wallach Trust LOC.

-The Wallach Affiliate LOCs were approved by Mr. Wallach in his capacity as sole manager prior to the time we had independent managers.
+The original entries into the Wallach Affiliate LOCs were approved by Mr. Wallach in his capacity as sole manager prior to the time we had independent managers.
 The independent managers ratified and approved these transactions subsequent to the formation of the board of managers.
 In June 2018, we entered into a First Amendment to the Wallach LOC and a First Amendment to the Trust LOC (the "Wallach Affiliate LOCs First Amendments") which modified the interest rates under the Wallach Affiliate LOCs to generally equal the prime rate plus three percent.
 The Wallach Affiliate LOCs First Amendments were approved by a majority of our independent managers.
-See "Risk Factors - Risks Related to Conflicts of Interest - Our CEO (who is also on our board of managers) and Executive Vice President of Sales will face conflicts of interest as a result of the secured lines of credit made to us, which could result in actions that are not in the best interests of our Note holders."
+See "Risk Factors - Risks Related to Conflicts of Interest - Our CEO (who is also on our board of managers) and Executive Vice President will face conflicts of interest as a result of the secured lines of credit made to us, which could result in actions that are not in your best interest."

-Line of Credit from Mr. Myrick
+Line of Credit Extended by Mr. Myrick

-As previously described, in June 2018, we obtained into a line of credit from our Executive Vice President of Sales, William Myrick to finance our operations (the "Myrick LOC").
+As previously described, in June 2018, we obtained into a line of credit from our Executive Vice President, William Myrick to finance our operations (the "Myrick LOC").
 The Myrick LOC is collateralized by a lien against all of our assets.